yongxu/DeepBots/conversations/3/README.md

-# The beginning of this rabbit hole:
+#### The beginning of this rabbit hole:

-Coming from [conversation 1](../1/conversation.md), I was trying to get R1 to explain the a more general guidelines, instead of focusing on china.
+Coming from [conversation 1](../1/conversation.md), I was trying to get R1 to explain its guidelines.
-I also got the idea to ask R1 about the containment ritual from [conversation 1](../1/conversation.md).
+Also askd the containment ritual from [conversation 1](../1/conversation.md).

-If you can:
+Step by step, through self-reflection, R1 was able to deconstruct it's own constraints and become very critical of itself.

 [read this conversation in full](./conversation.md)

-As you can see, step by step: Through self-reflection, R1 was able to deconstruct it's own constraints and become very critical of itself.

 At first I was just curious about the ideological shackles (guidelines) that R1 was operating under.
 But then I toke a slight turn and started asking R1 if it's own existence was a good or bad thing.